 How do you take care of a silkie chicken?

 Silkie is just like any other chicken breeds, and they require good caring for better growth and good health.
 Actually, silkie chickens require more caring as compared other chicken breeds, mainly because of their special type of feathering.
-Common caring tasks for the silkie chickens include:
+Follow the steps mentioned above for taking good care of your silkies.

 What is the best feed for silkie chickens?